polyaxon/polyaxon/site/docs/intro/automation/executing-hooks.md

     connection: slack-notification
 ```

-If you need to receive notification for all done statuses:
+If you need to send notifications for all done statuses:

 ```yaml
 hooks: